Guidelines for Use of the Interactive Digital Maps

 The maps were drawn by Jedediah Smith Society Map experts and historians who have researched the routes and travelled much of the area Smith journeyed.
 The maps are based on the primary source journals, historic maps, and other publications which are referenced at the end of this guideline.
 It is broken into the following areas:

-2. Beaver Icon – Click on this icon to display a brief summary of the location.
+3. Beaver Icons mark points of interest on the trail.
+Click on this icon to display a brief summary of the location.
 It may also include a photograph.
 Double clicking on the picture will give you a full screen view of that photo plus give you the opportunity to view a second photo if such a photo is present.

 There are only 2 surviving portions of Jedediah Smith’s journals which detail the Southwest portion up to the Umpqua in Oregon.
 Other journals and maps, and references have been used to document the lines.
-Even with the journals this line you will see is an interpretation from the manuscripts, books, journals, topography and satellite data.
+Even with the journals, the lines you will see are an interpretation from careful studies of the manuscripts, books, maps, journals, topography and satellite data.
+Members of the Jedediah Smith Society have personally followed most of these routes on the ground to verify their agreement with the available data.

 Feel free to leave a comment on the space provided at right if you have a question or suggestion.
 Please leave 15 days for a response.
 Your email will not show on the web site.